 Boolean expressions can be nested in as many levels as you want.

 For example: (exp1 AND exp2 AND exp3) OR (exp4 AND (exp5 OR exp6)) -(exp7 AND (exp8 OR exp9))

 The maximum length of a query is 4,000 characters.

 The query syntax is based on Elasticsearch query string syntax, which means you can use wildcards.

 Rate limiting of the API is considered on a per access token basis.
 You can make one request per second.
 Exceeding the API rate limit will result in a 429 HTTP error.

 Yes.
 Just append the dollar sign ($) to the end of the keyword.
-For example, searching for the keyword "simplivity" will also return documents containing the word "simple" since we index the stemmed version of the verb, but if you want to find documents that contain "simplivity" and nothing else, search for "simplivity$".
+For example, searching for the keyword "simplivity" will also return hits for the word "simple" since we index the stemmed version of the word, but if you want to find documents that contain "simplivity" and nothing else, search for "simplivity$".

 Webhose.io doesn't rely on a white-list to crawl the web, our crawlers find new sites and new content dynamically, so sending a list would be misrepresentative.
 If you want to know if we crawl a source or not, you can either use the "site:" filter, or email firstname.lastname@example.org with the list of sites you want to check.

 Yes.
 There are actually multiple ways to get better quality posts either from popular websites, or even popular posts.
 The first way would be to use the domain_rank filter.
 The domain rank filter specifies how popular a domain is (by monthly traffic), so if you want to search for posts from the top 1,000 sites, use the following: